 Prizes and scholarships include: the Howard Hanson Ensemble Prize (2015), the Bernard Rogers Memorial Prize (2014), the T.A.
 Prize for Teaching Excellence (2014), the Belle S. Gitelman Prize (2016 & 2011), the Paul Sacher Scholarship (2010-2012), the Doris Burnett Ford Scholarship (2006-2010), and the Roy Agnew Memorial Fund (2006).
 Her primary teachers have included Ricardo Zohn-Muldoon, Carlos Sanchez-Gutierrez, David Liptak, Robert Morris, Lisa Bielawa, Nigel Butterley, and Trevor Pearce.

 Aristea has a long association with Ossia New Music (having sat on the board in 2011-12 & 2014-15), and is the co-founder of The Ritsos Project, a festival that fosters cross-cultural exchange between the United States and Greece.
 Recent projects include the joint artistic directorship of The Sydney Bach Society - a recital series in Sydney, Australia that promotes young Australian performers.
-Recent commissions include works for the percussionist Christopher Clarino, the SCEGGS Darlinghurst Orchestra & the Judgement of Paris recorder quartet.
+Recent commissions include works for the percussionist Christopher Clarino, The Song Company, the SCEGGS Darlinghurst Orchestra & the Judgement of Paris recorder quartet.

 Download Aristea's CV here.